-Although I made several different kinds of sauces that weekend, the classic tomato sauce with basil remains my favorite, so this is the one I would like to share with you here.
-You can make it either with red or yellow heirloom tomatoes.
+This classic tomato sauce with basil is one of my favorite sauces.
+You can make it either with red or yellow heirloom tomatoes, and if heirlooms are not available you can use regular tomatoes.
 It is perfect with pasta and some parmesan shavings.
 It also makes the most delicious topping for a pizza margherita; I even like to poach eggs in it, which I serve with a slice of crusty sourdough.

 Classic Heirloom Tomato Sauce with Fresh Basil